julfiker/laravel-sqlsrv/README.md

 Configure the service into the applicaton, Please add following into the config/app.php under the providers
 `Julfiker\SqlSrv\SqlSrvServiceProvider::class`

-### Instruction to use into the laravel application to execute and procedure
+### Instruction to use into the laravel application to execute a procedure
 ````php

        $status_code = sprintf("%4000s", "");